menggf/tsd/README.md

         -h: helps

 # Output：
 The output of TSD is many files stored in output directory (set by "-d").
+Important oness include:
+(1)output_dir/result.txt: the fragment location of long reads;
+(2)output_dir/report.txt: the genomic strcuture of SVs.
+(3)output_dir/seq_pic/*.pdf: the reads plot for SVs.
+One *.pdf is one SV.

-    Contact: Guofeng Meng(menggf@gmail.com)
+# Contact: menggf@gmail.com